-On or after 12 months of becoming a holder of Common units, unless the terms of an agreement with such Common unitholder dictate otherwise, each limited partner, other than the Company, has the right, subject to the terms and conditions set forth in the Second Amended and Restated Agreement of Limited Partnership of the Operating Partnership, as amended (the "Partnership Agreement"), to tender for redemption all or a portion of such Common units in exchange for cash, or in the Company's sole discretion, for shares of the Company's common stock on a one-for-one basis.
+On or after the 12 month anniversary of becoming a holder of Common units, unless the terms of an agreement with such Common unitholder dictate otherwise, each limited partner, other than the Company, has the right, subject to the terms and conditions set forth in the Second Amended and Restated Agreement of Limited Partnership of the Operating Partnership, as amended (the "Partnership Agreement"), to tender for redemption all or a portion of such Common units in exchange for cash, or in the Company's sole discretion, for shares of the Company's common stock on a one-for-one basis.
 If cash is paid in satisfaction of a redemption request, the amount will be equal to the number of tendered units multiplied by the fair market value per share of the Company's common stock on the date of the redemption notice (determined in accordance with, and subject to adjustment under, the terms of the Partnership Agreement).
 Any redemption request must be satisfied by the Company on or before the close of business on the tenth business day after the Company receives a notice of redemption.
-During the years ended December 31, 2022 and 2021, the Company issued 120,000 and 281,453, respectively, of shares of common stock upon redemption of 120,000 and 281,453, respectively, of Common units that had been tendered for redemption.
-There were approximately 1.2 million and 1.4 million outstanding Common units eligible to be tendered for redemption as of December 31, 2022 and 2021, respectively.
+During the year ended December 31, 2024, there were no redemptions of Common units.
+During the year ended December 31, 2023, the Company redeemed 34,000 Common units in exchange for cash of approximately \$0.4 million.
+There were approximately 1.2 million outstanding Common units eligible to be tendered for redemption as of each of December 31, 2024 and 2023.